ariane-emory/opencode-supplemental/command/choose-option-and-implement.md

 The code MUST build correctly and all tests (except the enterprise tests, you can ignore those) MUST pass after wards.

-Think carefully about whether the changes necessitate re-generating either the TypeScript or Go SDKs, and if so be sure to perform this step.
+Think carefully about whether the changes necessitate re-generating the TypeScript SDK, and if so be sure to perform this step.
 Don't worry about the Python SDK yet, we can deal with that later on.